MacareuxDigital/md_job_runner/README.md

 Automated jobs have been deprecated in Concrete CMS 9.0 and will be removed in future versions.

-The best way is to convert your automated job to "Task," which is introduced in version 9.
+The best way is converting your automated job to "Task," which is the new feature introduced in version 9.
 However, manual converting may take a long time to do it, or the author of the add-ons you're using now does not release a new version that supports Concrete 9 yet.

 This is a mitigation package to upgrade to version 9 as soon as possible.